 Opens music to the Deaf

 Music is difficult to pin down in purely mathematical terms.
-The MVS allows for visualisation of the more fuzzy components, such as subtle variations between different interpretations and mixes – nuances with profound emotional effect.
-Using this information, an artificial consciousness could be programmed to react emotionally, just like a human would.
+The MVS allows for clean abstraction of previously fuzzy components, such as subtle variations between different interpretations and mixes – nuances with profound emotional effect.
+Using this data, an artificial intelligence could be trained to act intuitively, just like a human would.

 Promotes synergistic thinking

 Up until now, synaesthesia was thought to be a congenital trait.
-But with the MVS, a part of it can be trained and taught.
-Since no part of the brain operates in isolation, this is likely to stimulate the user's creative and synergistic thinking in unrelated fields as well.
+But with the MVS, acoustic synaesthesia can be (re-)learned.
+Just like learning an instrument, this is bound to hone the user's creative and synergistic thinking, even in unrelated fields.

 Retrieves masterpieces

 Music archives notoriously suffer from underfunding and understaffing, with the result that unsung late composers and forgotten masterpieces have little prospect of being discovered.
-A program trained in the MVS would be able to visualise archival music and preselect potentially interesting works, drastically reducing workload for overwhelmed institutions.
+A score processing program equipped with the MVS would be able to visualise archival music and preselect potentially interesting works, drastically reducing workload for overwhelmed institutions.

 Truly explains music